dg/folksonomy/README.md

 - `web_url` - URL for the project's website.
 - `description` - user-friendly description of the open-source project, appropriate for the context of this tag.

+Each directory in this repository represents a grouping of tags.
+Thus OSS projects can be organized into a taxonomy similar to how people usually organize files in nested directories.
+Each directory will contain a single README.md file that will describe what that tag means.

-Please send us a pull request to create a new tag (file) or add projects (rows) to existing files.
-They help build nicer analytics at www.code.dance and other similar projects.
+Please send us a pull request to create a new tag (file or directory) or add projects (rows) to existing files.
+Let's create a better taxonomy of open-source projects to serve discovery and analysis at resources like www.code.dance and beyond.

 Happy coding!